allmonday/resolver-vs-graphql/README-en.md

 ## Introduction

 GraphQL is an excellent API query tool widely used in various scenarios.
 However, it is not a one - size - fits - all solution and may encounter various problems in different scenarios.
-This article specifically analyzes the problems of GraphQL in the common scenario of "internal frontend to backend API docking within a project" and attempts to solve them one by one using the Resolver pattern based on `pydantic - resolve`.
+This article specifically analyzes the problems of GraphQL in the common scenario of "internal frontend to backend API docking within a project" and attempts to solve them one by one using the Resolver pattern based on `pydantic-resolve`.

 Let's first briefly introduce what the Resolver pattern is: It is a pattern that, based on existing RESTful interfaces, extends the originally "generic" RESTful interfaces into RPC - like interfaces customized for frontend pages by introducing the concept of resolvers.